David-Golacis/IT-Support-Dashboard/README.md

 An open-source customer IT support dataset for a global brand has been obtained from Kaggle.
 Please find the dataset linked here: [Customer IT Support - Ticket Dataset](https://www.kaggle.com/datasets/tobiasbueck/multilingual-customer-support-tickets).

-The fictitious company has significant amounts of data on its various departments, priority of issues, type of tickets, assigned tags/ categories, and queries' subject, body, and answers.
+The fictitious company has significant amounts of data for its application across various departments, including priority of issues, types of tickets, assigned tags/categories, and queries' subjects, bodies, and answers.
 This project thoroughly analyses and synthesises this data to uncover critical insights that will improve the business's quality of responses.

 Insights and recommendations are provided on the following key areas:
 - Evaluation of departmental workload distribution